FCC Application and FCC Certification Process

-Below you'll find the required information Intertek needs to begin the process of applying for an FCC Certificate on your behalf.
+Intertek will help guide you through the FCC Certification Process with the required information below to begin the FCC Application of applying for an FCC Certificate on your behalf.

 When submitting a TCB application, please indicate the desired completion date.
 The Intertek TCB will strive to meet the desired completion date.
 In cases where the TCB determines that it is unable to do so, we will estimate the earliest date that it might be possible to start the review based on complexity of the project and current reviewer workload.
 The duration of the review depends on the complexity of the product and radio technologies, the quality of the submitted documentation, and on prompt responses to any inquiries the TCB reviewer has, and cannot begin until the full set of required documentation is received and all administrative issues are resolved.
 Providing a complete documentation package and promptly responding to any requests for additional documentation, clarification, or amendments will help expedite your application and meet your desired completion date.